them-es/emoji-toolbar/readme.txt

 __Emoji Netiquette:__ Emojis have become popular culture and are here to stay but choose them wisely and avoid ❗️ excessive use in your (business) communication.

 The Emoji Mart library (BSD 3-Clause "New" or "Revised" License) has been developed by Missive.

+= More =

+If you like this plugin and are missing a powerful Icon library in your Editor you may find our [&lt;i&gt; Toolbar](https://wordpress.org/plugins/i-toolbar/ "WordPress Plugin") plugin useful.

 = Contribution? =